Keep Pennsylvania Beautiful’s Stewards for Tomorrow Affiliate Youth Award!

 Keep Pennsylvania Beautiful’s "Stewards for Tomorrow" is a recognition program for KPB and local KAB Affiliates.
 Through this program, each affiliate can honor an outstanding community member, 18 or under who has demonstrated commitment to keeping their community clean and beautiful.

 The application is now closed for nominations, but check back later in the fall for the next year.
+Applications must be received by December 31.

 This award is only for KPB and local KAB affiliates in good standing.